Adaptation Twinchy Gallery

 These were both tons of fun to do and didn’t take long at all.

 The fun of adaptations will continue.
-I’ll be adding more articles about how to adapt various techniques and types of art to needlepoint to this section of All about Needlepoint.
+Learn about how to adapt various techniques and types of art to needlepoint to this section of All about Needlepoint.

 Leave a Reply